Having An Estate Plan Is Essential With One Of Our Indiana Estate Planning Lawyers

 If you died tomorrow, do you have your Will and other important legal documents in place?

 According to a survey conducted by Harris Interactive, only 39% of adult Americans have a Will in place, only 29% of adult Americans have a Power of Attorney in place, and only 18% of adult Americans have a Trust in place.

-It is never too early to start your estate plan, but often times it is too late.
+It is never too early to start your estate plan with our Indiana estate planning lawyers, but often times it is too late.
 Many people don’t even know what the term “estate planning” means.
 Others assume that an estate plan consists only of your “Will,” more formally known as the “Last Will and Testament” or “Last Will.”
 But for most individuals, the Last Will is simply one of four main documents needed in order to form even the simplest of an estate plan.

 Those documents are as follows:

 - Healthcare Power of Attorney

 These four documents together will cover most concerns in the event of a death or serious medical emergency.
 The following provides more detailed information regarding each of these legally binding documents: